nasjcodes/nasjcodes-vanillajs/README.md

 I have listed down some of the main challenges and decisions I had to make while creating this website.

 ### Style (Updated 23 Jan 2019)
-I have styled the webpage from scratch without the help of Boostrap.
+I have styled the webpage from scratch without the help of Bootstrap.

 ~~Although CSS styling is relatively simple, I decided to make use of [Bootstrap](https://getbootstrap.com/) as a quick and easy way to style the site.
 This allowed me to focus more on the functional details of the site using JavaScript.
 In the future, I will style the website without the use of Bootstrap.~~